WordPress/health-check/.github/CONTRIBUTING.md

 ## Contributing with documentation
-The directory `docs` has our plugins readme, changelog and handbook content.
+The directory `docs` has our plugins readme and changelog.

+Plugin assets, like screenshtos and similar is found in the `assets` directory.

 The handbook lives on the WordPress.org Support Team's site, at https://make.wordpress.org/support/handbook/appendix/troubleshooting-using-the-health-check/.
-The structure of this document will be replicated to the website, and allows us to educate users and developers on the benefits of the plugin and how to use it.

 ## Contributing with code